 The Bureau of Labor Statistics certainly knows how to cook the books.
 It’s remarkable how functionaries there can get away with reporting unemployment and employment rates simultaneously falling to near 50-year lows.
 Of course, both things cannot be true simultaneously true if there is an honest accounting.

 Bureaucrats at the same agency have been equally as skilled at massaging the famed Consumer Price Index (CPI), which purports to measure price inflation.
-They have been using a number of clever devices to hide the full impact of rising prices for years.
+They have been using several clever devices to hide the full impact of rising prices for years.
 That fiction is about to get a lot harder for them to maintain, however.

 Natural gas prices may be getting ready to follow oil higher.
 The gas markets have been surging over the past few weeks.
 Sustained higher energy costs are going to translate to higher prices for anything that has to be farmed, mined, manufactured, or transported.